 I’ve posted brands I’ve used and like, are economical, and available, with some explanation of why I am choosing what I’m choosing.

 I recommend the Winsor Newton Compact Set for a few reasons.
 Lots of color mixing space in a great portable size, with enough color choices, and high quality pigments.
 AND it includes a nice little water color brush!
 I prefer this set to the more expensive Winsor Newton Field Kit that contains a water tank and water cup, as I find I rarely use the tank, the tank and cap add weight and bulk, and the design slows me down when I’m setting up.
 You can save some money by choosing the Winsor Newton Cotman brand, which has student grade pigments.
-But I prefer using Artist or Professional grade paints whenever i can find them over the Student grades, as the quality of your pigments are what your paintings live or die by.
+But I prefer using Artist or Professional grade paints whenever I can find them over the Student grades, as the quality of your pigments are what your paintings live or die by.
+If no reputable art store near you offers these colors, you can always use a site like Amazon to have them delivered to wherever you are.
+There’s most likely an amazon coupon code out there too that you can use to save some money, which you can then put towards more art supplies if you wanted to.
 Either way, the pigments come in dry “half pans” and you can replace the colors individually as needed.
 So if you use a lot of Cadmium Yellow Light, but not a lot of Burnt Sienna, you can simply buy extra pans of Cadmium Yellow Light when you run low.
 You an also refill empty colors with colors from the tube, just let the paint harden for a few days before shutting your paint box to avoid mess.
 Extra Half Pans and Tube Paints are available from fine art stores and Blick.com.

 I recommend the Strathmore 400 Watercolor Sketchbook, 9 1’2″ x 7 3’4″, for $15.99.
 The size is good, portable but ample enough to tackle most subjects, and the paper is cold press #140 weight acid free watercolor paper, strong enough to take pencil and pen, erasures, and many washes of water color, ink or goauche.
 To save money you might opt for a Sketchbook that has sketch paper instead, good enough for pencil and pen work, and then tape into the pages small rectangles of good quality watercolor paper, which you can buy in sheets and break down to size.
 This is an approach I’ve used often when I plan on doing more journaling or drawing than painting, but want the good paper when I need it.
 I recommend traveling with removable painter’s tape to attach watercolor squares where need, for easy portage and flexibility of placement.